Misa831/BlockandStreamCipher/README.md

 argv[4] is the name of the file containing the key. argv[5] must be either an 'E' or a 'D'.
 This will determine if the program is encrypting or decrypting.

-Example command:
+Example command
-' ./a.out B plaintext.txt cipherText.txt keyValue.txt E '
+>  ./a.out B plaintext.txt cipherText.txt keyValue.txt E
 - This would encypt the plaintext to ciphertext and output the digest in cipherText.txt.

-Example Command 2: ""./a.out B plaintext.txt cipherText.txt keyValue.txt D"
+Example Command 2:
+> ./a.out B plaintext.txt cipherText.txt keyValue.txt D
 - This decrypts digest found in cipherText.txt, and outputs the contents in the terminal.

-Example Command 3: "./a.out S plaintext.txt cipherText.txt keyValue.txt E"
+Example Command 3:
+> ./a.out S plaintext.txt cipherText.txt keyValue.txt E
 - Encrypts plaintext and inserts text into cipherText.txt.

-Example Command 4: "./a.out B plaintext.txt cipherText.txt keyValue.txt D"
+Example Command 4:
+> ./a.out B plaintext.txt cipherText.txt keyValue.txt D
  - decrypts contents of the cipherText.txt.